NxPKG/khulnasoft-docs/content/cache/how-to/cache-rules.md

 2. For conflicting settings (for example, bypass cache versus eligible for cache), the last matching rule wins.
 For example, if Cache Rule #1 is set to cache everything on `example.com/images` and Cache Rule #2 is set to bypass cache on `example.com`, then cache will be bypassed for all URLs that match `example.com`, since rule #2 is the last matching rule.

 3. If you have Page Rules implemented for caching on the same path, Cache Rules will take precedence by design.
-In the near future, Cloudflare plans on releasing a one-click migration tool for Page Rules.
+In the near future, Khulnasoft plans on releasing a one-click migration tool for Page Rules.

 ## Execution order of Rules products